Kaspy2/CAMCaching/README.md

 - images slideshow
 - interactive heatmap for caches found (~ interactive - currently set to a simple heatmap indicating zone popularity)
 - location deletion
-- locations checklist ("/checklist" page with 2 options: enter location ID (input field) + button to load checklist (redirects url to /checklist?id="...") or create new checklist - gen UUID or create a new firestore checklists entry)

 # Done: